 Under the terms of the PPP, funds from the Loans may only be used for payroll costs, rent, utilities and interest on other debt obligations incurred prior to February 15, 2020.
 In addition, certain amounts of the Loan may be forgiven if the funds are used to pay qualifying expenses.
-The Company believes it has used the proceeds from the Loans to pay qualifying expenses and that a significant portion of the Loans will be forgiven pursuant to the terms of the PPP, but cannot ensure that the Loans will be forgiven, in whole or in part.
+The Company believes it has used the proceeds from the Loans to pay qualifying expenses and that a significant portion of the Loans will be forgiven pursuant to the terms of the PPP.
+The Company has submitted applications for the forgiveness of the Loans but cannot ensure that the Loans will be forgiven, in whole or in part.